 The Houston County native, 71, spent decades in business before positioning himself as a deep-pocketed, say-it-like-it-is political outsider when he joined the sprawling field to replace retiring U.S. Sen. Saxby Chambliss in 2013.

 After beginning his career as a management consultant, the Georgia Tech graduate transitioned into the corporate world.
 He worked in Southeast Asia and eventually moved into executive-level positions for companies such as Haggar Clothing Co., Reebok and Dollar General.

 Perdue’s experience as a Fortune 500 CEO was front and center during his inaugural campaign.
 Among his priorities were reining in the national debt and overhauling the tax code.

 Perdue won attention for provocative advertisements that capitalized on voter dissatisfaction with the political establishment and portrayed him as the adult among tantrum-throwing career politicians.
 But his reputation as a corporate turnaround specialist also invited scrutiny from his opponents, who seized on his 2005 comment that he had “spent most of my career” outsourcing jobs.
-Positions Perdue held later in his career, including an appointment to the powerful Georgia Ports Authority by his cousin, also raised eyebrows.
+Positions Perdue held later in his career, including an appointment by his cousin to the powerful Georgia Ports Authority, also raised eyebrows.

 Perdue arrived in the Senate in 2015 as somewhat of an agitator, pushing for term limits, reshuffling committee power and canceling Capitol Hill’s beloved August recess — positions that didn’t exactly ingratiate him to his long-tenured colleagues.